-Acting as Adviser to the Leader of the Council on civic and Mayoral matters.
+Acting as Adviser to the Leader of the Council and the Chief Executive on civic and Mayoral matters.

 Working closely with the Leader of the Council to manage reputational risk and ensure collaborative working and best possible communication between the two offices.